 3. Use guide books with caution.
 You can get some good ideas from a book, but for some reason books are addicted to long loops on major roads.
 It’s as if they just won’t do the homework necessary to dig out the cool back-country roads.
 An exception to the rule are the Mountaineers guide books, which are without flaw.

-4. Look at a paper map.
+4. Look at a conventional road map.
 If you see a road that’s secondary and wiggly, it might be good.
 I did a bike trip through Colorado once almost entirely guided by this principle, because all the famous Colorado rides are on major highways.
-It’s always good to check out your hunch with a local first, and make sure the road is paved, the surface is ridable, and you aren’t looking at any 22% pitches.
+It’s always good to check out your hunch first with a local, and make sure the road is paved, the surface is ridable, and you aren’t looking at any 22% pitches.
 I remember I was once at an intersection staring at a beautiful back road which looked inviting on my map and was about to head down it when a pick-up came by on the primary road.
 I flagged it down, asked if the secondary road was paved, was told it turned to dirt in a mile or so, and saved myself some grief.
 Get an atlas with good detail but one that distinguishes pavement from dirt.
 I love the Benchmark state atlases, which do a good job with this, and I’ve used them as a reference throughout this site, but no map or atlas is perfect in this regard, so always try to get a confirmation of pavement from a local.
 Internet mapping sites won’t let you do this, because they don’t do a good job of distinguishing between big roads, small roads, and dirt roads.

 Oregon is particularly rich in regional bike maps.
 The jewel is the Lane County Bicycle Map, which covers Oakridge, Eugene, and from Eugene west to the coast.
 But the state has many other good ones, most of them downloadable.

 6. Beware the “best ride” denomination in a cycling magazine.
 This title is usually a popularity contest, and remember that all hamburger popularity contests are won by McDonald’s.
 The “best ride” is usually some long, big-road, difficult, over-ridden, trafficky dinosaur near a large metropolitan area.
-You’re looking for the nifty back road only the locals know about.
+You’re looking for the nifty back road only the adventuresome riders know about.

 This is especially true when it comes to climbs.
 A “best” climb turns out to be the longest climb with the most elevation gain around, and such climbs are usually boring slogs through barren, sterile landscapes.
 For instance, I just saw an article on “the 10 best climbs in America,” and that’s one climb for every 5 states, so you’d think they’d be pretty good, but, no, almost all of them were tedious slogs inferior to every ride in our Best Climbs list (see the Best of the Best chapter).